Meet our non-executive directors

 Janet had a long executive career in compensation and benefits specialising in occupational pensions and is a Fellow of the Pensions Management Institute.
 Latterly in her career she moved her focus to generalist HR as Group HR Director for Carillion allowing her to extend her career internationally and to champion wider diversity of all kinds in the workforce in the UK, Middle-East and Canada.

-Asma joined us in June 2021 as an associate non-executive director.
+Asma joined us in June 2021, initially as an associate non-executive director, and she became a non-executive director in March 2023.

 Asma is also a non-executive director in the care sector for Birmingham-based Lisieux Trust, who provide supported living for adults with learning disabilities and has held leadership roles within the NHS technology sector for the past 11 years.